 - In case you are importing from CSV file then your CSV file name must be “Orders.csv” – for the app to know that you are importing Orders.

-- You cannot uncancel the cancelled Order.
+- It is very simple to cancel Shopify orders with Excelify app, but be careful, You cannot uncancel the cancelled Order.

 - You cannot send another e-mail to already cancelled Order.

 - If you also need to Refund the specific payments for those Orders, you need to also import the Refund Lines, as demonstrated in this tutorial.

 - If you need to delete the Shopify Orders, you can do it like explained in this tutorial.